Honda EG4000CL - 3500/4000W Portable Generator

 Zoom on the Honda EG4000CL

-In a nutshell, the Honda EG4000CL is a portable generator mostly geared towards:
+In short, the Honda EG4000CL is a portable generator adequately designed for:

 - RV travellers looking for even more independence